openaps/docs/docs/docs/walkthrough/phase-0/setup-edison.md

 ## Install packages, ssh keys, and other settings

+From a new terminal or PuTTY window, `ssh myedisonhostname.local`.

-Log in as root (with the password you just set above)
+Log in as root (with the password you just set above), and run:

     dpkg -P nodejs nodejs-dev
+    apt-get update && apt-get -y dist-upgrade && apt-get -y autoremove

+Then:

-    apt-get update && apt-get -y dist-upgrade && apt-get -y autoremove apt-get install -y sudo strace tcpdump screen acpid vim python-pip locate adduser edison sudo
+    apt-get install -y sudo strace tcpdump screen acpid vim python-pip locate adduser edison sudo
     adduser edison dialout
     dpkg-reconfigure tzdata    # Set local time-zone

-Edit /etc/logrotate.conf and set the log rotation to `daily` from `weekly` and enable log compression by removing the hash on the #compress line, to reduce the probability of running out of disk space
+Edit (with `nano` or `vi`) /etc/logrotate.conf and set the log rotation to `daily` from `weekly` and enable log compression by removing the hash on the #compress line, to reduce the probability of running out of disk space

 If you're *not* using the Explorer board and want to run everything as `edison` instead of `root`, log out and log back in as edison (with the password you just set above).
 (If you're using an Explorer board you'll need to stay logged in as root and run everything that follows as root for libmraa to work right.)